jqn/optimus-prime/README.md

-optimusPrime
+Optimus Prime
 ============

-App that checks for prime numbers
+**App that checks for prime numbers.**

+To run just copy and paste the js code in jsbin.com and run it.